WHEELS WATER & ENGINES

 One of the vehicles sat under the South Street Bridge in Manistee abandoned for years...which one it was nobody currently knows.
 According to the records 15% of the original investment was returned to the stockholders.
 After the liquidation of the machinery, office equipment, and spare parts, the company ended up with a $400 loss.
 It was several years before the books were finally closed.
 The official end to the Manistee Motor Car Company came at a meeting at the Manistee Board of Trade on March 27th, 1913.
 What seemed like a sure thing turned out to be short lived.
 The bottom line was the cars wouldn't sell and the factory closed.

 An interesting note is the car was considered an early cycle car(at least models "A" and "B"/Autoettes were).
-The real window for interest in cycle cars took off in 1912 and ended in 1915-1916.
-Perhaps the company saved itself from an even bigger loss as the cyclecar turned out to be mostly a fad.
-Charles Elmendorf continued on with his furniture business in Manistee.
+The real window for interest in cycle cars took off in 1912 and ended around 1917.
+Perhaps the company saved itself from an even bigger loss as the cyclecar turned out to be mostly a fad...

 references